CloudLabsAI-Azure/hack-in-a-day-challenges/proactive-customer-care-agent/challenge-3.md

 ### Step 8: Save and Name the Flow

-1. Click **Save** in the top-right corner of the flow designer.
+2. Click **Save** in the top-right corner of the flow designer.

-2. When prompted for a name, enter:
+3. When prompted for a name, enter:
    ```
-   Customer Service Request
+   CustomerServiceFlow
    ```

 3. Wait for the flow to save successfully.